Skip Navigation

 Do Good Campus

-In support of our Do Good Campus expansion, the Do Good Campus Strategic Leadership Council is a group of senior administrators from colleges, schools and units across campus.
+The Do Good Campus Strategic Leadership Council is a group of senior administrators from colleges, schools and units across campus.
 The Council members support the operation of the Do Good Campus Fund, support students in their unit to access growing Do Good Institute program opportunities, and surface new collaborative opportunities to advance our Do Good Campus.
-The Council members also manage the nomination and awarding of Provost's Do Good Innovator Awards to celebrate the social impact already being made by faculty and staff across campus.
-The awards recognize excellence by members of the campus community who create, nurture, expand and amplify social impact through education, programs and research, both in and outside the classroom.

 Provost Jennifer Rice, Dean of the College of Education Kimberly Griffin, and PGCPS CEO Monica Goldson review partnership MOU